edamontology/edam-sandbox/README.md

 * **INFO**: Should be fixed if possible.
 These are for consistency and cleanliness, such as definitions that do not start with an uppercase character.
 * **NOERR**: No error found.

-The problem detected by the query and its remedy are documented in the [docs]() folder.
+The problems detected by each query and its remedy are documented in the [docs]() folder.

 # Report format